Lincoln Electric System

 Words from Our Project Manager

 According to Project Manager Kyle Holman, all exterior walls for the facility are either precast panels or glass curtain walls.
-For those not familiar, precast panels are concrete walls that are poured and made in an offsite location and then shipped to the job site.
+Precast panels are concrete walls that are poured and made in an offsite location and then shipped to the job site.
 Due to conduits needing to be recessed in each wall panel, the conduit routes are coordinated through BIM prior to being put into production.
 Since the walls are poured and made in a controlled environment, precast walls offer better quality and more affordable solutions than their counterparts, despite weighting up to 20,000 lbs.